Advice for First Year Teachers

 - Do be afraid to reach out to teachers for advice and answers to your questions.

-- Change takes time, be patient (It’s more like a crock pot than a microwave)
+- Change takes time, be patient and enjoy the ride (Change is a crock pot … Not a microwave)